 Amy Clugston lives in Michigan with her husband and 3 kids.
-Her oldest daughter Lorna was born with multiple congenital anomalies which would begin an 18 year diagnostic odyssey.
+Her oldest daughter Lorna was born with multiple congenital anomalies which would begin an 18-year diagnostic odyssey.
 In 2014, after many years of genetic testing and being involved in research projects a mutation in the DYRK1A gene was found.
-With the newly found information she set out to find others and started a community.
+With the newly found information, she set out to find others and started a community.
 Shortly after the mutation was found her story sharing had reached someone at Simons VIP at which time began participating in the program.
-She had spent a good portion of her daughters undiagnosed years being involved with many different organizations.
-Today she is founder and president of DYRK1A Syndrome US and plays a lead role internationally through collaborative efforts under DYRK1A Syndrome International Association.
+She had spent a good portion of her daughter’s undiagnosed years being involved with many different organizations.
+Today she is the founder and president of DYRK1A Syndrome US and plays a lead role internationally through collaborative efforts under DYRK1A Syndrome International Association.

 I’m Julie Foxx, wife to Marc and mom to Dylan and Pickles (okay he’s a dog but he acts like a toddler).
 We live in Cherry Hill, NJ right outside of Philadelphia.
 Our son Dylan was diagnosed with a microdeletion at 16p11.2 10 years ago.
 At that time, we discovered the Simon’s Foundation and became part of their study.
 I am also Head of Business Development at a logistics tech firm out of Philly.
 In our spare time, we like to go hiking, fishing, traveling (pre-pandemic) and spending time with friends and family.